Static IP addresses are a feature offered by broadband providers for business or home users with specific technical requirements.

 Zen: Available for free on request.

 DDNS is a way of getting a static address on a dynamic IP by associating your connection with a fixed URL.
-When the IP address changes a software application (or the Wi-Fi router) updates the fixed URL with the new IP.
+When the IP address changes a software application (or the Wi-Fi router) updates the URL with the new IP.

 Unless your ISP already offers a free static IP we would recommend DDNS for most home users.
 It will let you easily access a home server or remote computer without switching providers, and it doesn't need to cost any extra.